email twitterlinkedin

 Remote Emission Sensing

-Purpose, Objectives and Key Question
+Purpose, Objectives, and Key Question

-The objective of this task is to evaluate and propose how remote emission sensing (RES) can be used—for policy purposes as well as for direct enforcement—to detect high-emitting/
+The objective of this task is to evaluate and propose methods for using remote emission sensing (RES) — for policy purposes, as well as for direct enforcement — to detect high-emitting/gross-polluting vehicles in real-world traffic.

 The project aims to evaluate and compare the performance and applicability of the following main types of RES technologies to identify high-emitting vehicles: